SSL certificate — in one sentence

 Common SSL mistakes we see

-Your page is HTTPS but an embedded image or script loads via HTTP.
-Browser warns, Google penalises.
+The page is HTTPS but an embedded image or script loads via HTTP.
+The browser warns, Google penalises.
 Fix: every URL HTTPS, or protocol-relative (//cdn.example.com).

 2. Expired certificate